So, the year was 1988 and I was a 17-year-old man-boy.

 The YMCA ball league probably wouldn’t care when you’re 37 and they see you had an arrest for MIP 20 years earlier, but an assault arrest may give them some pause.

-If you or a loved one has an arrest in their past, it’s probably a good idea to call us or make an appointment to get a free consultation as to whether your arrest qualifies to be expunged or not.
+If you or a loved one has an arrest in their past, it’s probably a good idea to call us or Contact us Now to get a free consultation as to whether your arrest qualifies to be expunged or not.